-I often get this question, what’s the difference between a root cause and a trigger?
+I often get this question, what’s the difference between an acne cause and a trigger?

 When we’re talking about skincare problems there’s almost always a root cause and a trigger or two and then added together you get acne, eczema, rosacea, etcetera.

-A root cause is an underlying cause, something that’s going on in your body, some imbalance, some issue that without a trigger likely won’t cause acne, but it’s under there, it’s in your body, it doesn’t ever come out on your skin until it’s paired with a trigger.
+An underlying root cause, something that’s going on in your body, some imbalance, some issue that without a trigger likely won’t cause acne, but it’s under there, it’s in your body, it doesn’t ever come out on your skin until it’s paired with a trigger.

-For acne it’s things like poor gut detoxification, so anytime your digestive track isn’t working right, if there’s a slow down, if it’s reabsorbing waste products like excess hormones that your bodies trying to get rid of, yet things aren’t moving fast enough so they get reabsorbed in the body, things like that.
+For acne it’s things like poor gut detoxification, so anytime your digestive tract isn’t working right, if there’s a slow down, if it’s reabsorbing waste products like excess hormones that your bodies trying to get rid of, yet things aren’t moving fast enough so they get reabsorbed in the body, things like that.
 Anything that has to do with your digestive track almost always ends up being a root cause.
 We’re talking the bowels, the liver, anything, anything down there.
-If you’re constipated, if you have diarrhea, if you have bloat, if you have no symptoms that also doesn’t mean you can rule out gut problems.
-The reason is because some of them could be an imbalance in your gut flora, something like probiotics would help that, but doesn’t necessarily give you any sort of discomfort otherwise, that’s why sometimes it’s hard for people to believe that there’s problems underlying that are causing acne because they feel fine.
+If you’re constipated, diarrhoea, bloat, no symptoms that also doesn’t mean you can rule out gut problems.
+The reason is that some of them could be an imbalance in your gut flora.
+Something like probiotics would help that but doesn’t necessarily give you any sort of discomfort otherwise.
+That’s why sometimes it’s hard for people to believe that there are problems underlying that are causing acne.
 Doesn’t mean that on the inside everything is working exactly as it should and effectively as it should.

 Back to root causes.
 That’s digestive issues, things with your gut, detoxification, etcetera.
 There’s also insulin resistance, anytime your blood sugar spikes that can affect your hormones, so we have to watch our insulin levels.